the-events-calendar/event-tickets/readme.txt

 * Fix - Fix mobile styles for tickets and RSVP [118299]
 * Fix - Prevent notices when adding a new event in Community Events with Community Tickets active [116724]
 * Fix - Modify how the status manager initializes to use class names instead of proper names, which might be translated [123056]
+* Fix - Prevent fatal errors on front end ticket page if the provider is deactivated [122322]

 = [4.10.0.1] 2019-02-07 =